rust-lang/rust-forge/src/infra/policies/mfa-critical-systems.md

 In addition to that, when multiple secure MFA methods and devices are supported by a service, Project members **should** configure at least one additional MFA method for redundancy purposes, as long as additional MFA devices or methods are in the same AAL.
-For example, when setting up MFA for a `heroku` account, one may configure additional YubiKey (AAL-3) for redundancy purposes, but **should not** configure `1password` as TOTP (AAL-2) with the same intent, since this _could_ potentially decrease security, especially if TOTP the backup is configured in a way that makes it reachable to attack vectors during admin operations
+For example, when setting up MFA for a `heroku` account, one may configure an additional YubiKey (AAL-3) for redundancy purposes, but **should not** configure `1password` as TOTP (AAL-2) with the same intent, since this _could_ potentially decrease security, especially if TOTP the backup is configured in a way that makes it reachable to attack vectors during admin operations.

 Finally, when a Project member with access to critical infrastructure loses access to a hardware device used for MFA (e.g. a laptop was stolen or a YubiKey was lost), this must be disclosed with the Rust